bbauska/TUMx-DWAPNx/README.md

 ### Controlling element styles

-In this part of our data visualization lecture, we\'ve been talking about
+In this part of our data visualization lecture, we&apos;ve been talking about

 controlling element styles using D3.
 Chris mentioned CSS a couple of times before

 in this lecture.
-So, now we\'re going to take a closer look into what it is
+So, now we&apos;re going to take a closer look into what it is

 and how we can use D3 to actually use it.
 So, CSS stands for cascading